 Ureters consist of the following layers from the inside to the outside:

 Tunica mucosa: Urothelium of 4–5 cell layers which encloses a stellar lumen

 - Tela submucosa or Lamina propria: loose connective tissue

-On the other hand, their task is to transport urine.
-The by-products filtered by the kidney are lead in relation to water as urine or secondary urine to the ureters from the kidney in the Vesica urinaria (urinary bladder).
+The ureters connect the kidney and the urinary bladder.
+Their task is to transport urine.
+The by-products filtered by the kidney are led, with water as urine or secondary urine, to the ureters from the kidney in the Vesica urinaria (urinary bladder).